Comair Flight 5191: Passengers

-Forty-nine of the 50 people on board were killed (all 47 passengers and two of the three crew members).
-Most of the victims died instantly from the initial crash impact.
+Of the 50 people on board, 49 were killed (all 47 passengers and 2 of the 3 crew members).
+The victims died from thermal injuries, smoke inhalation, and traumatic injuries caused by the impact and subsequent fire.
 Comair released the passenger manifest on August 29, 2006.

 Most of the passengers were American citizens from the Lexington area, ranging in age from 16 to 72.
 They included a young couple who had been married the previous day and were traveling to California on their honeymoon.

 Sole survivor

 James Polehinke, the first officer, suffered serious injuries, including multiple broken bones, a collapsed lung and severe bleeding.
 Lexington-Fayette and airport police officers extracted him from the wreckage.
 He underwent surgery for his injuries, including an amputation of his left leg.
 Doctors later determined that Polehinke had suffered brain damage and had no memory of the crash or of the events preceding it.